 Did you know that some air pollutants are 2-5 times more common indoors than outdoors?
 This means that when you sleep or spend time at home, you could be breathing in harmful pollutants.
 Thankfully, there are all sorts of ways to make sure your air quality is healthy.
 Try some of these tips today to start breathing better.

-- Keep floors and surfaces clean.
 Dust mites, mold, pet dander, and other natural air pollutants can cause respiratory problems and aggravate allergies.
-Be sure to clean your home regularly--even the hard to reach corners, where dust and hair builds!
+Be sure to clean your home regularly--even the hard-to-reach corners, where dust and hair build!

-- Clean your air filters.
 Your HVAC filters, especially for your heater or furnace, can’t do their job unless they’re replaced properly.
-Follow manufacturer’s instructions, which usually recommend replacement every 90 days, or more frequently with pets or allergies.
+Follow the manufacturer’s instructions, which usually recommend replacement every 90 days, or more frequently with pets or allergies.

 Contact us over at NexGen today to install air filters, get your pollutants tested, or for other air quality services.
 We would love to help you and your family start breathing a little easier.